 - Inclusion and Exclusion of Devices Can Be Difficult: Adding or removing devices from a Z-Wave network can sometimes be tedious or complicated, which may pose a challenge for users looking to update their systems frequently.

-Zigbee is a popular wireless communication protocol tailored for low-power and low-data-rate applications, making it especially suitable for home automation.
+Zigbee is a newer and open wireless communication protocol tailored for low-power and low-data-rate applications, making it especially suitable for home automation.
 Operating on the 2.4 GHz frequency band, Zigbee facilitates communication between a wide array of smart devices, including lights, switches, sensors, and locks.
 Like Z-Wave, Zigbee takes advantage of mesh networking to enhance reliability and coverage.
 Each Zigbee-enabled device acts as a node that can share data with other devices, helping to create a coherent network capable of covering larger distances than devices communicating directly with a single hub.

 - Security Focused: Newer protocols such as Wi-Fi and Matter connect smart devices to your network.
 It is possible for a malicious entity to utilize these devices to steal your information.
 Zigbee is not connected to the Internet except through your hub, so these risks are mitigated.